 The Best Oriental Poppies to Grow

 It’s hard to find a bad selection of Oriental poppies, with their crepe paper petals and saturated colors.
 Some good performers include:

-- And of the von Zeppelin Poppies, with their unpronounceable names are some of the best.
+- And among the von Zeppelin Poppies, with their unpronounceable names, are some of the best.